 Whenever I see pictures of Supersweet 100 tomatoes in seed catalogs I’m always jealous.
-In the pictures there’s these long chains of tomatoes that are perfectly uniform and red.
+I love growing tomatoes but In the catalog pictures there’s these long chains of tomatoes that are perfectly uniform and red.
 It’s almost like they were manufactured or something.

 The catalog description says, “The scarlet, cherry-sized fruits are produced in long pendulous clusters right up to frost. ” Well count me in, just let me look up that pendulous word and oh it means “hanging down loosely“.
 Great, consider me still counted in for the Supersweet 100 tomatoes.